50 Great Bridgewater Street

 Traditional Town Pub, 3* Heritage Pub

-At the time of writing in early 2024 this celebrated Manchester pub is under threat.
-Star Pubs & Bars (part of Heineken) are not renewing the lease which means that the Britons Protection is at risk of redevelopment or demolition.
-A glance at photo 4 showing the old pub surrounded by tower blocks makes it clear that it is a prime spot for developers.
-The pub’s landlord and leaseholders are running a campaign to stop the pub from closing and we wish them success.
+Star Pubs & Bars (part of Heineken) have retaken the lease from the long term leaseholders and its not clear yet what they plan to do with the pub.
+There are fears that the Britons Protection is at risk of redevelopment and a glance at photo 4 showing the old pub surrounded by tower blocks makes it clear that it is a prime spot for developers.

-The pub was built in 1811 and its modest exterior (photo 1) doesn’t prepare you for the superb original features inside which date from a refit in 1930.
-The public bar, first right as you go in, has the original wooden bar counter, moulded ceiling and wall tiles (photo 3).
+The pub was built in 1811 and its modest exterior doesn’t prepare you for the superb original features inside which date from a refit in 1930.
+The public bar, first right as you go in, has the original wooden bar counter, moulded ceiling and wall tiles.

-The corridor which leads round behind the bar has a moulded ceiling, terrazzo floor, tiled walls and leaded glass windows (photo 2).
-A hatch half way round serves the two rooms at the back (photo 6).
-Both these rooms have original fixed upholstered seating, that on the left in maroon and the room on the right in green with matching green and gold wallpaper (photo 5).
+The corridor which leads round behind the bar has a moulded ceiling, terrazzo floor, tiled walls and leaded glass windows.
+A hatch half way round serves the two rooms at the back.
+Both these rooms have original fixed upholstered seating, that on the left in maroon and the room on the right in green with matching green and gold wallpaper.

 The pub is opposite Bridgewater Hall and it’s used by concert goers, and apparently, Halle Orchestra members, before and after events.
 I’m not sure if Liam Gallagher has ever played the Bridgewater but the video for his 1922 single Too Good For Giving Up features the interior of the Britons Protection in its final minute.